ICRAR/EAGLE/docs/graphs.rst

 Logical Graph
 -------------

-A Logical Graph is a Logical Graph Template with an activated ``graph configuration``, when it is being sent to the DALiuGE translator.
+A Logical Graph is a Logical Graph Template with an activated ``graph configuration``.
+At this point the graph configuration has been filled in by the user with run-specific values and has been applied when it was sent to the DALiuGE translator.

 .. figure:: _static/images/graph_configuration.png
   :width: 90%